hochschule-darmstadt/einander-helfen/scripts/src/data_extraction/README.md

 ## Info
-Everything related to data extractions.
+Everything related to enhance the crawled data.
 ## Requirements

 ## Execution